nuclia/nucliadb/proposals/records/4-python-refactoring.md

 ```

 - `app_context` is injected from the FastAPI runtime initialization but not global state
-- does not expose transation details
+- does not expose transaction details
 - testing allows directly calling `get_kbs` with `app_context` injected and no other
   test setup required